hboissel/hboissel/README.md

 ## 📫 How to Reach Me

-Feel free to connect with me for collaborations or just a chat:
+Feel free to connect with me for collaborations or just a chat🤝:

 - **Email:** [hboissel@student.42.fr](mailto:hboissel@student.42.fr)
 - [**LinkedIn:**](https://www.linkedin.com/in/hugoboissel/)